DaithiShan/spaceambush/README.md

 <span id="ux"></span>
 ### Overview

-This mini game has been designed to streamline the visitor's path to play, and funnel players towards The Mater Foundation's donation page.
+Space Ambush has been designed for quick play, while using local storage for repeat visits.
+The idea is also to funnel players towards The Mater Foundation's donation form.

 - Mobile-first
 - Streamlined